bcobo/SIRENA/doc/SIRENAfunctions.rst

     .. cpp:member:: gsl_matrix* PULSEMaxLengthFixedFilter

         Pulse template whose length is :option:`largeFilter` associated to the first energy to be included in the library

+    .. cpp:member:: gsl_matrix* PULSEMaxLengthFixedFilter_B0

+        Pulse template whose length is :option:`largeFilter` associated to the first energy to be included in the library (baseline subtracted)

 .. cpp:function:: int align(double samprate, gsl_vector **vector1, gsl_vector **vector2)